The transmission spectrum of the potentially rocky planet L 98-59 c: PSG Atmospheric Modeling and Retrieval

-The molecules were explored with abundances ranging from 10$^{-7}$ to 10$^{-2}$ volume mixing ratio.
-CO$_{2}$ was assumed to be present in each simulation, while the second molecule varied between five others: CH$_{4}$, H$_{2}$O, H$_{2}$S, NH$_{3}$, and HCN.
-We chose to include any molecular species that was present at abundance greater than 1 ppb and had absorption lines within 200 to 1000 nm, as trace secondary molecules.
-We also assumed an H$_{2}$ rich atmosphere, as the combination of an H$_{2}$ rich atmosphere, trace molecules, and no clouds is the most consistent with the observations.
+We explored models with molecular species that are both common to planetary atmospheres and have absorption features in the WFC3 spectral band, with abundances ranging from 10$^{-7}$ to 10$^{-2}$ volume mixing ratio.
+CO$_{2}$ was assumed to be present in each simulation as a CO$_{2}$-only atmosphere maintained a good fit, while the second molecule varied between five others: CH$_{4}$, H$_{2}$O, H$_{2}$S, NH$_{3}$, and HCN.
+We chose to include any molecular species that was present at abundance greater than 1 part per billion (ppb) and had absorption lines within 200 to 1000 nm, as trace secondary molecules.
+We also assumed an H$_{2}$-rich atmosphere, as the combination of an H$_{2}$-rich atmosphere, trace molecules, and no clouds is the most consistent with the observations; the correlated-k opacity tables used in the forward modeling also assume an H$_{2}$-rich atmosphere.

-As can be seen in Figure~\ref{fig:heatmaps}, the lowest reduced $\chi^2$ values (between 0.5 and 1.0) can be found at approximately 10$^{-4}$ VMR, or 10$^{2}$ ppm, CO$_{2}$ abundance.
+We present in Figure~\ref{fig:heatmaps} the full range of $\chi^{2}_{red}$ values per molecular pair over the full range of possible abundances per molecule.
+As can be seen in Figure~\ref{fig:heatmaps}, the lowest $\chi^{2}_{red}$ values (between 0.5 and 1.0) can be found at approximately 10$^{-4}$ Volume Mixing Ratio (VMR), or 10$^{2}$ ppm, CO$_{2}$ abundance.
 For each of the other trace molecules, this minima is achieved at extremely low abundances, 10$^{-6}$ or lower.
-While we searched for CO, its high-energy, low-intensity bands in this wavelength range, led to no fit improvement or detriment, thus it was not included in further analysis.
+While we searched for CO, its high-energy, low-intensity bands in this wavelength range led to no fit improvement or detriment, thus it was not included in further analysis.